Electric vehicles overtake diesel vehicles among business drivers

 Petrol is still preferred for private use

 In 2023, private individuals drove a total of 94.0 billion kilometres in passenger cars, an average of 11.2 thousand kilometres per car.
-Petrol-driven cars have always been the favourite among private individuals, and that remains the case: 79 percent of the distance driven by private individuals was in petrol-powered cars.
+Petrol-powered cars have always been the favourite among private individuals, and that remains the case: 79 percent of the distance driven by private individuals was in petrol-powered cars.

 The distance driven in diesel-powered vehicles fell by 36 percent compared to five years earlier, to 13.2 billion kilometres.
 Over the same period, the distance driven in electric vehicles increased from 142.6 million kilometres in 2018 to 2.6 billion kilometres in 2023.
 On average, private individuals drive 14.8 thousand kilometres in electric vehicles.